Trio of residents seeks emergency hearing on new Minneapolis policing ballot language

 "Petitioners do not seek further relief lightly, but are compelled to do so to ensure that this Court's work, and Minnesota law, continue to protect Minneapolis voters from the irreparable harm of casting a ballot for something that no one, not even City Council members, understands clearly," attorney Norm Pentelovitch wrote in the letter.

-Minneapolis City Attorney Jim Rowader pushed back on the claims, saying in a statement that the language "meets every statutory requirement" and "any request to reopen [the case] would be legally and factually baseless."
+Lawyers for the city of Minneapolis and Yes 4 Minneapolis, the political committee that wrote the proposal, blasted the request.

-"The letter all but admits that this request is a transparent effort to keep this question from voters for another election cycle," Rowader said.
+"The letter all but admits that this request is a transparent effort to keep this question from voters for another election cycle," City Attorney Jim Rowader said in a statement.
 "Minneapolis, Hennepin County, and the courts have completed their work.
 The ballots are with the printers.
 It is time for the voters' voice to be heard."

 The request came a week and a half before early voting is set to begin in the first municipal races since George Floyd's killing by an officer.
 The proposal has become a central issue in the elections, which are drawing national attention and money as people wait to see how Minneapolis will fulfill a promise to transform public safety — and as the issue becomes a wedge in next year's state and federal races.

-The proposal, written by a political committee called Yes 4 Minneapolis, would clear the way for city officials to replace the Minneapolis Police Department with a new public safety agency.
+The proposal would clear the way for city officials to replace the Minneapolis Police Department with a new public safety agency.
 City officials are tasked with writing the precise question that appears on the ballot and have been embroiled in political and legal fights over the past month about how to present the question to voters.

 The latest request came from attorneys for three Minneapolis residents — businessman Bruce Dachis, nonprofit CEO Sondra Samuels and former City Council Member Don Samuels — who sued the city arguing that an earlier version of the question didn't provide voters with enough information about what the proposal would do.